pfheatwole/thesis/_sources/state_dynamics.rst.txt

 requires derivatives taken with respect to the inertial frame :math:`\mathcal{F}_e`.
-To provide the simulator with the proper derivatives, the state dynamics models must use the *equation of Coriolis* :cite:`stevens2015AircraftControlSimulation` to calculate the state derivatives taken with respect to the inertial frame:
+To provide the simulator with the proper derivatives, the state dynamics models must use the *equation of Coriolis* (:cite:`stevens2015AircraftControlSimulation`, Eq.
+1.4-2) to calculate the derivative of velocity taken with respect to the inertial frame:

 .. math::